 Data storage

 The registry is designed to study long-term outcomes.
+Therefore, data is stored for as long as the registry exists, and for 10 years after it ends stored.
 This is necessary because there are very few patients with the same rare condition as your child.
 You and your child can always choose to stop the data collection at any time.

 What are the possible risks or downsides of the Core Registry?